Tsum Valley Trek- 15 Days

 Trek from Lokpa to Chumling (Lower Tsum)

-After a delicious breakfast at teahouse in Lokpa, we head to Chumling.
-We desecnd into the Lungwa river valley.
-After that you climbs through quiet forests of pine and rhododendron whcih offers a peaceful hike.
-The trails follows through up and down quiet forest, crossing some small suspension bridges, mani wall and choretens.
 The path is remote with no villages or teahouse in between.
-After few hours you cross the Syar Khola (a river) via a suspension bridge to reach Chumling village.
-Chumbling is a small, spiritual village which is located into the Tsum Valley around you can aslo visit three monastries Panago Gumba, mani Dhungyur, and Gurwa Gumba.
-We can aslo get a view of Ganesh Himal on a clear day.
+After a few hours, you cross the Syar Khola (a river) via a suspension bridge to reach Chumling village.
+Chumbling is a small, spiritual village located in the Tsum Valley.
+You can also visit three monasteries: Panago Gumba, Mani Dhungyur, and Gurwa Gumba.
+We can also see Ganesh Himal on a clear day.

 6Day